Azure/azure-policy/.github/ISSUE_TEMPLATE/Sample_issue.md

 <!--
     Your feedback and support of these samples is greatly appreciated, thanks for contributing!

+	**Note:** support for Azure Policy has transitioned to standard Azure support channels so this repository will no longer be monitored for support requests.
+Issues opened here are only to report specific problems with the samples published in this repository.
+Any other issues will be closed with a pointer to the README.
+Check [**here**](https://github.com/Azure/azure-policy#getting-support) for information about getting support for Azure Policy.

     ISSUE TITLE:
     Please prefix the issue title with the policy sample name, e.g.
     'PolicyName: Short description of my issue'